01 Building Webster’s Lab V2 – Introduction

 Like most Citrix and Active Directory (AD) consultants, I can work with the various vSphere and vCenter clients.
-I can create and work with virtual machines (VMs), snapshots, templates, cloning, and customization templates.
+I can work with virtual machines (VMs), snapshots, templates, cloning, and customization templates.
 Most consultants don’t regularly install and configure new ESXi hosts, vCenter, networking, and storage, which can be confusing, at least the first few times.

 I found much misinformation on the Internet as well as many helpful blogs on this journey.
 I ran into so much grief along the way that I thought that sharing this learning experience with the community was a good idea.

 Have I got this all figured out?
 I seriously doubt it.
 Have I built the VMware part of the lab in the best way possible?
 Again, I doubt it.
 To figure this out, I experienced trials and errors (mainly errors!) in many scenarios.
 I found many videos and articles that used a single “server” with a single NIC.
 That meant there was essentially no network configuration to do once the installation of ESXi is complete.
 Many people used VMware Workstation and nested ESXi VMs.
 I never saw a video or article where the author used a real server with multiple NICs and configuring networking and storage.

 If you want to offer advice on my lab build, please email me at firstname.lastname@example.org.

 I watched many videos on this journey — some useless and rife with editing errors, some very useful and highly polished.
 The three most helpful video series came from Pluralsight.
 Disclaimer: As a Citrix Technology Professional (CTP), I receive a complimentary subscription to Pluralsight as a CTP Perk.

-These are the videos I watched for the original articles series.
+These are the videos I watched for the original article series.